WHY VISIT SAUDI ARABIA

 WHEN TO GO TO SAUDI ARABIA

-Best period to visit Saudi Arabia is from November to March.
+The best period to visit Saudi Arabia is from November to March.

-The climate of Saudi Arabia, of the desert type, may be excessively hot, but it varies slightly depending on the region.
-For example it is warm throughout the year on the east coast and on the west coast of the country, with more humidity in summer, and dry weather in winter.
+The climate of Saudi Arabia, of the desert type, maybe excessively hot, but it varies slightly depending on the region.
+For example, it is warm throughout the year on the east coast and on the west coast of the country, with more humidity in summer, and dry weather in winter.

 In the heart of the country, it is very hot in summer, quite cool during the winter, and the climate remains dry permanently.
 Rainfall occurs in spring.
 The best periods to visit the country are therefore between November and March.